Website & blogs © Louis Kraft 2013-2020

 Believe it or not, I know writers that are clueless to what a copyedit is, or worse writers who aren’t open to constructive criticism to improve their work—if we can call their writing work—for the simple reason that they claim that they are brilliant.
 For the record I have never completed reading a book by a self-proclaimed “brilliant” writer, and all of their tomes that I unfortunately bought (or they gave me) have either been trashed or donated to the Vietnam Vets.
 All of them.

-Back to the copyedit; my editor was Kerin Tate, and this lady was diligent and did everything possible to improve my manuscript.
-This is exactly what copyediting is—improving the delivered manuscript.
-She fine tuned my wording, questioned events and facts, presented ideas, and so on. … Some I accepted, some I rejected; but I always shared my reasons for what I did.
+Back to the copyedit; my editor did improve my manuscript when she stuck to copywriting and stopped spouting nonsense and crap about people, culture, and facts that she knew nothing about and located haphazardly on the internet.
+This is exactly what copyediting is supposed to be—improving the delivered manuscript’s word usage and paragraph structure.
+While fine tuning my wording, she questioned events and facts (which is good), presented ideas, and so on. … Some I accepted, some I rejected; but I always shared my reasons for what I did.
 Always.
-This is what a copy edit is all about—fixing, improving, polishing.
+This is what a copyedit is all about—fixing, improving, polishing.
 There is one goal for the copyeditor and the writer, and that is to make the final book as good as possible. … As far as I’m concerned, every writer who disses this has his or her thumb stuffed where the sun doesn’t shine.

 The blurb for the dust jacket